To forex traders, everything revolves around pips.

 The reason pips are so important is because they are the basis for calculating profit or loss.

 Last week I made more than 120 pips, if you want to follow my exclusive trades join AndyW Club and get my exclusive Forex trades, analysis and signals notifications via dedicated APP, E-Mail or Telegram.
-Click Here and Get 3 Days Trial in AndyW Club for Only 1$ – You Can Cancel Anytime, No Questions Asked!
+Click Here and Join AndyW Club Today – You Can Cancel Anytime, No Questions Asked!

 With all these different currency pairs to deal with and with prices fluctuating all the time, how do you know the value of a pip?